ziriax/MonoGame.Framework.WpfInterop/Readme.md

 &lt;MyGame Width="800" Height="480" />

 # Roadmap

-* Implement GraphicsDeviceService (call all events when appropriate)
+* Properly implement GraphicsDeviceService (call all events when appropriate)
-* Add support for the different modes (vsync, fixed timestep, ..)

 # Changelog

 **v1.1.0**

-* New class WpfGame that derives from D3D11Host.
+* New class "WpfGame" that derives from D3D11Host.
 It provides a cleaner interface and is more similar to the original Game class
-* Input is nowavailable via WpfMouse and WpfKeyboard
+* Input is now available via WpfMouse and WpfKeyboard

 **v1.0.0**